sholiday/musicbox/musicbox/README.md

 ## Raspberry Pi Targets

+- Build everything from your dev machine; the Pi only needs the deployed binaries.
+Use `scripts/build-armv7.sh` to produce the `armv7-unknown-linux-gnueabihf` artifacts and copy the resulting files under `target/armv7-unknown-linux-gnueabihf/{debug,release}` to the Pi (e.g., via `rsync`).
+The script wires up the required `pkg-config` environment so ALSA and PC/SC libraries resolve correctly when optional features are enabled.
+- For on-device testing without installing Rust, cross-compile the test harnesses with `scripts/build-armv7.sh --tests`, copy the executables from `target/armv7-unknown-linux-gnueabihf/debug/deps/` to the Pi, and run them there.
 - Pi 2/3, standard 32‑bit Raspberry Pi OS.
 - NFC reader: ACR122U (PC/SC).
 - Audio: Raspberry Pi audio output via Rodio/CPAL (requires ALSA).